PaulSouille/PaulSouille/README.md

 # Hi there I'm Paul Souillé, french developper
-I'm student at EPSI and developer for Claranet.
-Sometimes in my free time I create and sell some websites for people related to video games.
-I'm esport lover.
+I'm working for Claranet.
+Sometimes in my free time I create and sell some stuff for people related to video games.
+Esport lover.

 ## 🔭 I’m currently working with NestJS, Vue and Angular for Claranet